 The year 2020 has been and still is difficult on a business level for professionals around the world.
 The pandemic of COVID-19 has created an unstable situation with many financial issues.
-According to bestmoneymoves.com, in April 2020, more than 20% of business owners have altered their course, by limiting their expectations, targeting more realistic goals and monitor their performance data closely.
+According to bestmoneymoves.com, in April 2020, more than 20% of business owners have altered their course, by limiting their expectations, targeting more realistic goals, and monitoring their performance data closely.
 It is highly possible that this percentage has risen since then.

 Therefore, big companies, freelancers, and small businesses have to find ways to cope with the current financial issues.
 Read on for the basic steps you need to take in order to fight the financial strain we are living under, in the best possible way.

 First and foremost, before resorting to hasty solutions, you need to have total control over your financial matters.
 You need to gather all the necessary financial data, take a step back and evaluate the current situation.
 The prospects may look unfavorable due to bank accounts without much cash or a lot of payments that have not been settled by your clients.
 In a COVID-19 impacted business market, both cases can happen to the majority of startups, freelancers, and small businesses.

 At this point, proper financial management on your part is essential, in which we will dive deeper into the next step.
 You should know how many resources you have available and which assets can help you stay afloat.
 It is also imperative to review your financial emergency plan.
 Last but not least, you should have full knowledge of the income you have already lost as well as the bare minimum amount of money that you need to survive financially.